jpdur7729/Rainmaker/Readme.md

 Generate a spreadsheet in order to verify - based on the Staging Tables
 - the contents of what has been uploaded

+# Deployment

+2 key bat files to deploy:

+1.  via **DeploymentSTG.bat** The staging tables, views, Stored Procedures
+2.  via **DeploymentDIA.bat** The Stored Procedures to upload into RM<sub>xxx</sub> tables

+These files need to be modified before usage to verify:

+-   The correct SQL server
+-   The correct Database